amd/HPCTrainingDock/extras/scripts/aim-engine/rocbudai/README.md

    permission policy inherited from the stock template), and launches raw opencode rather than `ollama launch`.

+One thing the stock path gets for free that the AIM path must set explicitly: opencode already knows the stock ollama model from its bundled models.dev registry, but the AIM model is served by a custom provider it has no metadata for.
+So the launcher declares the served `max_model_len` as that model's `limit` in `opencode.json`.
+That is what lets opencode auto-compact the history and cap output tokens; without it opencode can compute and send a negative `max_tokens` once the window fills, which vLLM rejects (`max_tokens must be at least 1`).

 Everything else, the persona seeding and the whole session machinery, is stock rocBudAI running unmodified.
 Because we drive raw opencode, which honors `OPENCODE_CONFIG`, the recipe needs none of the global-`AGENTS.md` workaround the